Mir Rahman Rahmani

 On 29 June 2019, he was elected as Speaker of the Wolesi Jirga, receiving 136 votes; the other candidate, Mohammad Wardak, received 96 votes.

-In August 2020 Rahmani was exposed in the Cyprus Papers, an Al Jazeera investigation which alleged that he had bought Cypriot citizenship.
+Following the fall of Kabul into the control of the Taliban, Rahmani was obliged to leave Afghanistan.
+In addition to his Afghan nationality, he also holds a Cypriot passport.

-Following the fall of Kabul into the control of the Taliban, Rahmani was reported to have fled into Pakistan.
+Ajmal Rahmani, a son of Mir Rahman Rahmani, also a businessman, is reported to have made hundreds of millions of euros worth of real estate investments in Germany.
+Mir Rahman Rahmani himself denied being involved in entrepreneurial activities or those of his son.